dcorbett-haproxy/katacoda-scenarios/katacodacomdcorbett-haproxytest-scenario01/step1.md

 The `check` argument has tells HAProxy to check the health of the application server periodically.
 By default it does a basic TCP check but it can be configured using `option httpchk` to send an HTTP request.

-### option httpchk
-The `option httpchk` setting causes HAProxy to send Layer 7 (HTTP) health checks instead of Layer 4 (TCP) checks to your backend servers.
-Servers that don’t respond are not served any more requests.
-Whereas TCP checks succeed if they’re able to make a connection to the backend server’s IP and port, HTTP health checks expect to get back a successful HTTP response.
-Smarter health checks are instrumental in removing unresponsive servers, even if unresponsive means just getting a bad HTTP response like 500 Server Error.

-By default, an HTTP health check makes a request to the root path, /, using the OPTIONS verb.
-However, arguments specified here can customize that.
-HAProxy will treat any check that gets a 2xx or 3xx response code to be successful, although this too can be customized with an `http-check` line.
-Using `option httpchk` isn’t restricted to backends that use `mode http`, so servers that communicate using HTTP can be checked regardless of the proxying mode.